View North Wales Holiday Homes to Rent

 This is a Welsh beauty!
 A large 16-bedroom pet friendly holiday property with off-road parking sleeping up to 59 guests on the edge of the Snowdonia National Park in Penmaenmawr.
 Located on the North Wales coast near Conwy, Mountain View is just a 10-minute walk from the beach.

-North Wales is dotted with ancient sites – perhaps none more iconic than Caernarfon Castle, which took 37 years to build, and is renowned as one of Europe’s best-preserved medieval fortresses.
-Another historic site that you won’t want to miss during your stay in a holiday cottage in North Wales, Erdigg Hall is a magnificent stately home with opulent interiors and an 18th-century walled garden.
+North Wales is dotted with ancient sites – perhaps none more iconic than Caernarfon Castle, which took 37 years to build, and is renowned as one of Europe's best-preserved medieval fortresses.
+You won't want to miss another historical site during your stay in a holiday cottage in North Wales.
+Erdigg Hall is a magnificent stately home with opulent interiors and an 18th-century walled garden.

-One of the most popular activities on self-catering holidays in North Wales is the strenuous ascent to the summit of Mount Snowdown – Wales’ highest mountain, at 1,085 metres.
-Nearby, in the pretty town of Blaenau Ffestiniog, the country’s steepest narrow-gauge railway explores the spectacular Llechwedd Slate Caverns – an unforgettable day trip for visitors on self-catering holidays in Wales
+One of the most popular activities on self-catering holidays in North Wales is the strenuous ascent to Mount Snowdon's summit – Wales' highest mountain, at 1,085 metres.
+Nearby, in the pretty town of Blaenau Ffestiniog, the country's steepest narrow-gauge railway explores the spectacular Llechwedd Slate Caverns – an unforgettable day trip for visitors on self-catering holidays in Wales.

 Overlooking the lush Conwy Valley, Bodnant Gardens cover 88 acres, with a waterfall and exquisite Italianate terraces.
 The gardens are near Colwyn Bay, a Victorian seaside resort, nestled between the Irish Sea and the towering hillside of Pwllycrochan Woods.
 A wander along the three-mile promenade that overlooks the sandy shore is highly recommended.
 Nearby, Llandudno is a classic seaside resort with a 19th-century pier and plenty of nostalgic amusements.
 Further east, Rhyl another popular resort with a sandy beach, an aquarium, and botanical gardens.